-How to Keep a Wild Turtle as a Pet
+Can You Keep a Wild Turtle as a Pet?

-Most reptile experts and enthusiasts will tell you not to keep a wild turtle as a pet, and they would be right.
-It’s the same reason you might be told not to keep a frog you found in your pond, or a bunny you found in your backyard.
-Animals that live in the wild are not used to living boxed-up in a tank, cage or hutch.
-They aren't used to taking food from humans, let alone the pellet diets sold in most pet stores.
-Wild turtles are not used to being handled by people, and not used to living in captivity.
-Wild animals are accustomed to freedom and day-to-day survival.
+Many reptile experts and enthusiasts will tell you not to keep a wild turtle as a pet, and they are right.
+It’s the same reason you may be told not to keep a frog you found in your pond or a bunny you found in your backyard.
+Animals that live in the wild are not used to living boxed-up in a tank, cage, or hutch.
+They aren't used to taking food from humans, let alone the pellet diets sold in pet stores.
+Wild turtles are unaccustomed to being handled by people and to living in captivity.
+Wild animals only know freedom and day-to-day survival.

 How to Care for a Wild Turtle